stijn-dejongh/lovecraft_public_domain/raw_converts/soi.md

   There was nothing that I could see.
 Only the incoming tide, with perhaps one set of ripples more local than the long-flung line of breakers.
 But now Zadok was shaking me, and I turned back to watch the melting of that fear-frozen face into a chaos of twitching eyelids and mumbling gums.
-Presently his voice came back&mdash;albeit as a trembling whisper.
+Presently his voice came back--albeit as a trembling whisper.

-  &ldquo;  Git aout o&rsquo; here!
-Git aout o&rsquo; here!
-They seen us  &mdash;git aout fer your life!
-Dun&rsquo;t wait fer nothin&rsquo;&mdash;  they know naow  &mdash;
-Run fer it&mdash;quick&mdash;  aout o&rsquo; this taown  &mdash;&rdquo;
+   "  Git aout o' here!
+Git aout o' here!
+They seen us  --git aout fer your life!
+Dun't wait fer nothin'--  they know naow  -- Run fer it--quick--  aout o' this taown  -- "

-  Another heavy wave dashed against the loosening masonry of the bygone wharf, and changed the mad ancient&rsquo;s whisper to another inhuman and blood-curdling scream.
+  Another heavy wave dashed against the loosening masonry of the bygone wharf, and changed the mad ancient's whisper to another inhuman and blood-curdling scream.

-  &ldquo;E&mdash;YAAHHHH!&nbsp;.&nbsp;.&nbsp;.
-YHAAAAAAA!&nbsp;.&nbsp;.&nbsp;.&rdquo;
+   "E--YAAHHHH! . . .
+YHAAAAAAA! . . . "

   Before I could recover my scattered wits he had relaxed his clutch on my shoulder and dashed wildly inland toward the street, reeling northward around the ruined warehouse wall.